Trial Search Results

 - Current acute or chronic lung disease requiring supplemental chronic or intermittent

-- Historical mRS ≥2.
-Patients who live in a nursing home or who are not fully
+- Historical Modified Rankin Score (mRS) ≥2.
+Patients who live in a nursing home or who

-independent for activities of daily living immediately prior to the stroke are not
+are not fully independent for activities of daily living immediately prior to the

 - In-patient stroke.
 I.e., patients with a stroke occurring as a complication of